douglas-tsc/practice/README.md

 # greatReviews
 A list of some of the best worded reviews on the internet

-The design for the site is almost entirely based on a the website from build conf 2012 http://2012.buildconf.com/
+The design for the site is almost entirely based on a the website from build conf 2012 http://2012.buildconf.com/ but I stole the blues form gratisography's logo http://gratisography.com/

 <img src="mobile.png"/>